 Our intent is to make TPM 2.0 a certification requirement for all Windows devices by January 2015; however, we’re already seeing TPM starting to appear in broader range of consumer devices.
 You can expect to see TPM move from tablets into other consumer device form factors in 2014.
 This will really help IT departments gain confidence that the device their employees are bringing into work are fully capable of complying with corporate security policies.

 Security continues to be a top priority for Microsoft, from secure development practices and hardware to addressing emerging vulnerabilities and collaborating with others in the industry to protect our customers.
 As part of this commitment, I’m excited for businesses and end users alike to experience the added security measures that we’re introducing at the hardware level in modern Windows devices.
 For more information on the topics discussed above, read

 Securing the Windows 8 Boot Process.

 Chris Hallum is a Senior Product Manager focusing on Windows Client Security for commercial business scenarios.
-He has been at Microsoft for fifteen years and has worked in a number of engineering roles as a Program Manager within the Server and Tools Division (e.g. Windows Scripting, System Center Operations Manager, Microsoft BitLocker Administration and Monitoring).
+He has been at Microsoft for fifteen years and has worked in a number of engineering roles as a Program Manager within the Server and Tools Division (for example, Windows Scripting, System Center Operations Manager, Microsoft BitLocker Administration and Monitoring).
 Chris moved into Product Management role in 2011 and he now manages the security features within the Windows Client operating system (i.e. malware resistance, data protection, and identity and access control).